ajramos/dotfiles/README.md

 Thank you very much to the community who made all this learnings possible.

 So far, it includes de configuration files for:
+- Bspwm
+- Dunst
+- Git
 - NeoVim
+- PCManFM
+- Picom
+- Polibar
+- Robo 3T (AKA Robomongo)
+- Rofi
+- Sxhkd
+- Starship
-- Git
+- Tmux
-- tmux
+- vim
 - zsh (Oh-my-zsh)
-- vim
-- Robo 3T (AKA Robomongo)